 Some cute ideas include making some snowflakes from toilet paper rolls, ornaments from dried oranges, or popcorn as a garland.

-You can easily make dried oranges by cutting several oranges thinly, placing them on a tray and baking them in the oven for two hours on 200 degrees F.
+You can easily make dried oranges by cutting several oranges thinly, placing them on a tray, and baking them in the oven for two hours at 200 degrees F.

 I personally really love salt dough ornaments – so much fun and easy to make.
 You can paint them using DIY all-natural paint too!